MasterprojectRK/HiCPrediction/README.md

     List of protein peaks in narrowPeak, broadPeak or bigwig format.
 The proteins must be the same for training / test datasets and they must be in the same order, see examples.

+Returns:
+ * basefile with user-defined name (see option -bf)

 ### 2. createTrainingSet.py
 This script creates the datasets that are required later both for training the regression model and for predicting HiC-matrices from given models.